 Micro Four Thirds Lenses

 Unlike some of the new mirrorless camera systems, Micro Four Thirds has been out on the market the longest.
-Because of this, and the fact that several manufacturers such as Panasonic, Cosina/Voigtlander, Carl Zeiss, Sigma and Tamron produce lenses, the selection and variety is huge by now, with over 50 lenses in active production (and many more lenses can be used with adapters).
-No other mirrorless mount comes even close to this number.
+Because of this, and the fact that several manufacturers such as Panasonic, Cosina/Voigtlander, Carl Zeiss, Sigma and Tamron produce lenses, the selection and variety is huge by now, with close to 50 lenses in active production (and many more lenses can be used with adapters).
+No other mount comes even close to this number.
 And with more manufacturers joining the Micro Four Thirds alliance, it looks like we will be seeing plenty more in the coming years.